Thursday, January 8, 2026

 I never thought much about it.

-In the three years we’ve had the kids, I’ve thrown enough fits that they now treat the entire area around Granny’s desk like forbidden territory.
+In the three years Raven’s kids have stayed with us, I’ve thrown enough fits that they treat the whole area like forbidden territory.

 They know better than to wander into it.